belongtothenight/CF_Code/src/final/README.md

 Application to draw multiple graphs of this class.

 There are three modes of this application, "Lorentz Butterfly", "LSystem", "Bifurcation Diagram", and "Butterfly Effect".
-The first and second modes are finished, but the third is still under work.

-If you're interested in the codes used in this application, they are available in the folder "code" above as ".cs" files.

 ## Version Details